Code Quality

 pass

-When you run Skylos with --quality, you get a clear breakdown:
+When you run Skylos with --quality, you get a table like this:

 ────────────────────────── Quality Issues ──────────────────────────